Production with Backflushing: General Information

 On the Materials (AM300000) form, the production manager issues the materials required for the first operation.

-Note: If a material has the Backflush check box selected in the production order settings, it does not need to be issued before employees record the quantity of the item that is produced.
+Note: If a material has the Backflush Materials check box selected in the production order settings, it does not need to be issued before employees record the quantity of the item that is produced.

 3. Record the time spent and the quantity of completed items for the first operation.